 But before December 2002, I was doing so well in condominium sales that I decided to finally exit my longtime unhappy marriage.
 Since the condos were very nice, and my husband refused to move out of our family home, I bought an especially beautifully situated one with gorgeous views out back and the perfect spot for my 6′ 5″ black mirror finish grand piano.
 My daughter Ashley and I and our furry companion chihuahuas, Prissy and Brewster, settled in along with my big ol’ piano.
 It was no small feat to move it into the 2nd story condo.
 It involved a forklift and 2 crews of piano movers, but that’s a story for another time.

-After only one year in the condo, I bought the house back from the hubby who couldn’t afford the it on his own, which is what I had tried to convince him of the year before.
+After only one year in the condo, I bought the house back from the hubby who couldn’t afford it on his own, which is what I had tried to convince him of the year before.
+So back we went.
 Ashley and I, the dogs and the grand piano moved back into the house I loved just 3 months before a tragic cascade of events, including losing the lucrative sales job, sent me to the ER, afraid I was having a massive heart attack.
 I was admitted into the hospital and scared into emergency surgery by a cardiologist who told me that I could die before I ever saw Ashley walk down the aisle.
-That woman had a very effective sales pitch which she also used on other surgical candidates.
-A friend’s husband, who had the same doctor, experienced that pitch in order to get his surgery scheduled post haste.
+That woman had a very effective sales pitch which I found out that she also used on other surgical candidates.
+A friend’s husband, who had the same doctor, experienced that pitch and also relented to have his surgery scheduled post haste.
 I will always prefer to believe the doctor’s motives were pure, but I also suspect that in my case, there could have been cardiac interventions employed to prevent having a double bypass.
 That decision took 10 years of my life away.
 And a year later when my health was still speeding downward, the good doc had no compassion for my personal situation hell, and instead browbeat me for not being a good enough patient.
 Her words were “let this news be a two-by-four to your head!”
 I was stunned at her lack of compassion and unwillingness to even listen to me.
 So much for bedside manner.
 But let’s get back to some humor.
 I need a laugh.
 How about you?

 Between 2003 and 2005, I moved 5 times.
 There were so many because I was trying to re-group from the unfortunate rabbit trail into the abyss of a 2nd marriage with Ashley’s dad, also my 2nd hubs.
 My search for an an abode had to include one that I could afford for my daughter, myself, the dogs, and my big ol’ piano.
 The piano was necessary so that I could teach lessons here and there, as well as practice for the service at the church that employed me as a musician.
 And because my entire life had been based on music, my instrument was part of my identity.
 My other instrument was my voice which was much more easily transported, although it was showing strain and an undependability that I had never experienced before.